TruStory/truchain/docs/spec/slashing/README.md

 ## Summary

 The slashing module applies punishments to users who act badly on TruStory.
 After a user has been slashed a certain number of times, they are *jailed*.
-A user *unjails* themselves by creating a valid argument with a certain number of upvotes.

 ## State